berayozder/Tracking_Program_for_accounting/README.md

 - Documents: stored as file paths; opened with the OS default app

 ## Core concepts
+- VAT (KDV): VAT is tracked on sales (not expenses).
+Each sale records the VAT rate and whether the price is VAT-inclusive.
+Analytics and reports show net, VAT, and gross breakdowns for full transparency and compliance.
 - Product IDs: year‑prefixed, category/subcategory coded (auto‑generated)
 - Batch analytics: allocations from imports (FIFO) drive COGS and profit
 - FX handling: amounts normalized to Base Currency using transaction‑date rate